 (b) An application for review of a Panel decision may be made by a party to the proceedings in which the decision was made or ASIC.
+A party to the proceedings in which the decision was made includes an interested person who participated in proceedings and was deemed to be a party by the Panel pursuant to Rule 16(6).

-Corporations Acts 657EA(1)
+Corporations Acts 657EA(1).
+See also definition of "party" in Rule 5